SanjeevkMishra/Generic_Training_Python_INFY/README.md

 # Python-in-Infosys
-Contains Solutions of all Assignments from Infosys Generic Training on Python.
+Contains Solutions of all Assignments from Infosys Generic Training on Python Fundamentals Part-1.
 NOTE: These are my own solutions.